Agoric/documentation/main/zoe/api/zoe.md

 and three (`getPayouts()`, `getPayout()`, `getOfferResult()`) extract a result.

 Another is
-a `boolean` returning test, and the last attempts an action.
+a test that returns a `boolean`, and the last attempts an action.
 Note that `tryExit()` only works if the `seat`'s `proposal` has `OnDemand` for its `exit` clause.

 - `getCurrentAllocation()`
   - Returns: `{ Promise<Allocation> }`
   - An `Allocation` is an `AmountKeywordRecord` of key-value pairs where the key is a keyword such as `Asset` or `Price` applicable to the contract.
-The value is an `amount` with its `value` and `brand`.
+The value is an `amount`.

     `Allocations` represent the `amounts` to be paid out to each `seat` on exit.
-    Possible exits are exercising an exit condition, the contract's explicit choice, or a crash or freeze.
+Normal
+    reasons for exiting are the user requesting to exit or the contract explicitly chosing
+    to close out the `seat`.
+The guarantees also hold if the contract encounters an error or misbehaves.
 There are several methods for finding out what `amount` a current `allocation` is.

     An `Allocation` example:
     - ```js